VictorSDelpiu/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.foreach  an iterator function we use a callback to access the items in array that come back with each pass.

+.map returns a new array of elements while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?
+Function is called by name and uses parameters to operate data.
+Method is a piece of code associated to an objkect.

 3. What is closure?
+Gives you access to an outer function's scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time. ...
+The inner function will have access to the variables in the outer function scope, even after the outer function has returned.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. global implicit explicit new binding

 5. Why do we need super() in an extended class?
+They are an extension of the parent function.
+They are childs.
+In this case need to be added.

 ## Project Set up